If someone is a larger sleeper, they may have some trouble finding a mattress that is supportive and durable enough for them.

 Read the full Saatva HD mattress review, available here.

 - Both mattresses are made with larger people in mind and feature latex foam, high-density foams, and supportive coils.
 The Big Fig and Saatva HD should be able to handle weights between 300 and 500 lb.
+They are two of the best mattresses for heavy people.

 - The Saatva HD might be a bit more supportive than the Big Fig, because the latex foam layer is zoned so that it’s more supportive under the heavier areas of the body.
 In addition, the Saatva’s coils are thicker and also zoned to be firmer in the center of the mattress.